White Rajahs

-Female: Her Royal Highness Dayang Muda

 Rulers

 Sarawak was part of the realm of Brunei until 1841 when James Brooke was granted a sizeable area of land in the southwest area of Brunei – around the town of Sarawak (now Kuching) and the nearby mining region of Bau – from Bruneian Sultan Omar Ali Saifuddin II.
 He was later confirmed with the title of Rajah of the territory.
 The Raj of Sarawak developed and expanded during the rule of the first two White Rajahs, growing to occupy much of the north region of the island of Borneo.
 The Brooke administrations leased or annexed more land from Brunei.

-The White Rajahs were all related:

-James and Charles had short grammar school educations, Vyner, Bertram, and Anthony went to public schools and Cambridge University (but without taking degrees).
-All but Anthony died in England and are buried at Sheepstor parish church, Devon.
-Anthony Brooke had his ashes interred at Sheepstor as well as at the Brooke Family graveyard in Kuching, as per his last wish.
+James and Charles had short grammar school educations, Vyner went to public schools and Cambridge University (but without taking degrees).
+All of them died in England and are buried at Sheepstor parish church, Devon.
+Anthony Brooke had his ashes interred at Sheepstor as well as at the Brooke family graveyard in Kuching, as per his last wish.

 Vyner Brooke instituted significant political reforms during his tenure.
-He ended the absolute rule of the Rajah in 1941, before the Japanese invasion during World War II, by granting new powers to the Council Negri (the parliament).
-Bertram co-ruled with his elder brother, taking turns of 6 – 8 months in charge of the country each year.
-By 1939 Bertram's son Anthony had taken the reins of government, and it was with a considerable controversy that Vyner attempted to cede Sarawak to Britain secretly in 1946 in what gave rise to the anti-cession movement of Sarawak.
+He ended the absolute rule of the rajah in 1941, before the Japanese invasion during World War II, by granting new powers to the Council Negri (the parliament).
+Bertram co-ruled with his elder brother, taking turns of 6–8 months in charge of the country each year.
+By 1939 Vyner Brooke's nephew Anthony Brooke had taken the reins of government, and it was with a considerable controversy that Vyner attempted to secretly cede Sarawak to Britain in 1946 in what gave rise to the anti-cession movement of Sarawak.
+Sarawak today is a state of Malaysia after the Malaysia Agreement of 1963.

 Line of succession

-In accordance with the will of the first Rajah, Sir James Brooke, the line of succession to the "sovereignty of Sarawak and all the rights and privileges whatsoever thereto belonging" was to the heirs male lawfully begotten of the Rajah's nephew Charles Anthony Johnson Brooke.
+In accordance with the will of the first rajah, James Brooke, the line of succession to the "sovereignty of Sarawak and all the rights and privileges whatsoever thereto belonging" was to the heirs male lawfully begotten of the Rajah's nephew Charles Anthony Johnson Brooke.
 Charles inherited under the will in 1868, and confirmed the succession in his own will of 1913.
-On his accession in 1918, his son Vyner (later Sir Charles Vyner Brooke, Rajah of Sarawak) swore to uphold the Will "as forming the constitution of the state".
+On his accession in 1918, his son Vyner (later Sir Charles Vyner Brooke, Rajah of Sarawak) swore to uphold the will "as forming the constitution of the state".
 This unique testamentary trust became known as the Sarawak Sovereignty Trust.